Akshaykapadi/npci-hackathon/README.md

 # Traffic Congestion Prediction API

-This project provides a machine learning model to predict congestion levels at toll booths based on merchant name, time of day, direction, and lane information.
+This project provides a machine learning model to predict congestion levels at toll booths based on merchant name, time of day.

 ## Setup Instructions